First C8 Trial Results in 1.6 Million Dollar Verdict Against DuPont

-By order of the Wood County Circuit Court, a class action was certified for the benefit of persons directly impacted by C-8 water contamination emanating from the local DuPont facility.
+By order of the Wood County Circuit Court, a class action was certified for the benefit of persons directly impacted by C-8 water contamination emanating from the local DuPont Washington Works plant in Wood County.
 Those people are the beneficiaries of the class action settlement (Leach et al v.
 E. I. Du Pont De Nemours and Company) in the Circuit Court of Wood County, West Virginia at Parkersburg.
 Two West Virginia law firms and one Ohio firm were the only law firms designated as class counsel to represent the affected persons.
 Those law firms are Hill Peterson Carper Bee & Deitzler PLLC of Charleston, WV, Taft Stettinius & Hollister LLP of Cincinnati, OH, and Winter & Johnson PLLC (formerly Winter Johnson & Hill PLLC) of Charleston, WV.

 You are, or are not, a class member based upon the court’s order which created the class.
-It is not necessary, or possible, for anyone else to “join” the class action.
-The court’s order provides that all persons who were provided water by any of the six affected water districts (or specified wells within those districts, including DuPont's Washington Works Plant) for a year or more prior to December 3, 2004, are automatically members of the class action for which we were appointed by the court to be class counsel.
-The (only exceptions are individuals who chose to "opt out" of the class action within the original timeframe as allowed by the court before the final settlement was approved.)
+It is not necessary, or possible, for anyone else to "join" the class action.
+The court’s order provides that all persons who were provided water by any of the six affected water districts (or specified wells within those districts, including DuPont's Washington Works Plant) for a year or more prior to December 4, 2004, are automatically members of the class action for which we were appointed by the court to be class counsel.
+(The only exceptions are individuals who chose to "opt out" of the class action within the original timeframe as allowed by the court before the final settlement was approved.)
 The affected water districts are: Little Hocking, Belpre, Tuppers Plains, and Pomeroy in Ohio, and Lubeck and Mason County in West Virginia.

-The three law firms designated by the court are currently accepting clients among the class action members for whom we will pursue potential damage claims arising from diseases which are linked to C-8 exposure among class members.
-On October, 2012, the C-8 Science Panel concluded its probable link findings which determine whether or not you have a right to pursue a claim under the class action.
+In October, 2012, the C-8 Science Panel concluded its probable link findings which determine whether or not you have a right to pursue a claim under the class action.
 If you have already contacted us and returned a client contract, we are currently in the process of updating your individual case so that we can pursue your claim if you qualify.
 Some claims have already been filed and are now pending in the United States Federal District Court for the Southern District of Ohio.
 All cases filed from this point forward will be transferred to that court for consolidated exchange of information between the parties and consistent rulings between all cases.
 If you believe that you may be affected by a C-8 related disease, but have not yet contacted us, you may do so by email or telephone.

 The original C8 Class Action law firms are: